 This property specifies that the temporal extent of an instance A of E2 Temporal Entity starts before or simultaneously with the start of the temporal extent of another instance B of E2 Temporal Entity.
 I.e., if A = [As,Ae] and B = [Bs,Be], then As ≤ Bs holds.

-This property corresponds to a disjunction (logical OR) of the following Allen temporal relations [] : {before, meets, overlaps, starts, started-by, includes, finished-by, equals}
+This property corresponds to a disjunction (logical OR) of the following Allen temporal relations [ Allen, 1983] : {before, meets, overlaps, starts, started-by, includes, finished-by, equals}

 P ΧX4 starts before (starts after the start of)

-Domain: E7 Activity
+Domain: E2 Temporal Entity

-Range: E7 Activity
+Range: E2 Temporal Entity

 Subproperty of: E2 Temporal Entity.
 PXX3 starts before the end of (ends after the start of) E2 Temporal Entity Quantification: many to many (0,n:0,n)